isomerpages/singhealth-gkps/_about-us/International Advisory Group (IAG).md

 * provide endorsement for best practices, tools and resources to be shared on GKPS
 * support the editorial board

-The International Advisory Group (IAG) is managed by the SingHealth Duke-NUS Institute for Patient Safety &amp; Quality (IPSQ).
+The secretariate for the International Advisory Group (IAG) is SingHealth Duke-NUS Institute for Patient Safety &amp; Quality (IPSQ).

 ### Members of <br> GKPS International Advisory Group (IAG)